samlinux/htsc/meetup-231020/index.md

 # Deploying a smart contract to a channel, the fabric chaincode lifecycle

 In this tutorial we are going to install the predefined abstore chaincode.
+In a second step we are going to modify this chaincode and follow the chaincode upgrade process to use the modified chaincode.

 1. Start the network, create and join a channel
 2. Package the smart contract
 3. Install the chaincode package
 4. Approve a chaincode definition
 5. Committing the chaincode definition to the channel
+6. Upgrade the chaincode

 ## (1) Start the network, create and join a channel